 Pickup location TBA but will be in Rivers town

 *FULL* 24 Week Veggie Lovers’ Club Bag

 *There may be more spaces open up in our fall program depending on the 2020 season and harvest.

 I have a big family, is there a larger size bag?

 We keep things simple and offer only one size so that you have room to supplement your bag by placing an order or buying additional produce at the pickup or the farmer’s market.
 If you like, you are welcome to sign up for 2 bags, which means you’ll have twice as much produce to work with each week!
 Please email us if you would like this option.

-We do not require you to pay in advance, though we do require that the $20 deposit be paid prior to June 1 so we can confirm your enrollment in the program.
+We do not require you to pay in advance, though we do require that the $20 deposit be paid prior to June 1 (by June 15 for Rivers) so we can confirm your enrollment in the program.
 Please see below for sample payment installment options.